-prohibited the labeling of basa and tra as "catfish."
+Over the last 10 years, the United States has taken several actions that were designed to have an impact on the import of Vietnamese basa and tra.
+In 2002, Congress passed legislation that prohibited the labeling of basa and tra as "catfish."
 In August 2003, the U.S. government imposed antidumping duties on "certain frozen fish fillets from Vietnam," including basa and tra.
-Despite these measures, Vietnam's exports of basa and tra continued to rise.
+Despite these measures, U.S. imports of basa and tra from Vietnam continued to rise.